EliasSteyaert/Multipage_App_Machine_Learning/README.md

 **interactive_app:**

 This is the root directory of the app.
-This contains the subdirectory 'pages' and the scripts 'home.py' and 'styles.py'.
-Home.py is the first page of the script and will be used to start the application when you write 'streamlit run home.py' on the therminal (CLI) in the fedora38 virtual box.
+This contains the subdirectory 'pages' and the scripts 'home.py' and 'styles.py'. home.py is the first page of the script and will be used to start the application when you write 'streamlit run home.py' on the terminal (CLI) in the fedora38 virtual box.

 **pages:**